jmathena1/jmathena1.github.io/content/resume.md

 *01 / 2025 to present*
 *03 / 2023 to 12/2024 as SOFTWARE ENGINEER II, BULK MANUAL PROCESSING TRACK LEAD*
 *10 / 2022 to 02 / 2023 as SOFTWARE ENGINEER II*
-- Lead track of work responsible for legacy enrollment data system maintenance and migrating bulk manual processing to AWS Lambda function using Python
+- Lead track of work responsible for bulk manual processing deployed as AWS Lambda functions using Python
 - Contribute features and review code for new enrollment System of Record (SOR) that reduces new degree program standup from weeks to a single day
-- Developed and maintained Python application that creates and updates enrollment data for over 65 online degree programs across two dozen universities
-- Debugged data discrepenacies using SQL, AWS CloudWatch, and DataDog between Salesforce and Learning Management Systems like Canvas and Moodle
+- Debug data discrepenacies using SQL, AWS CloudWatch, and DataDog between SOR, Salesforce, and Learning Management Systems like Canvas and Moodle

 ---